International Student Travel Guidelines

 Important Travel Information

-- All students must have a valid DSO signature on the back of their Form I-20 prior to traveling out of the U.S.
+- All students must have a valid DSO signature (travel endorsement) on their Form I-20 prior to traveling out of the U.S.

 - A travel signature is valid for one year from the date of the most current signature

-- Be sure you also bring your valid passport, valid visa, and valid I-94 card when you travel
+- Be sure you also bring your valid passport, valid visa, and I-94 Record when you travel